The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation: The Parker Wind Model with Tidal Gravity

 This is the major difference from the Parker wind considered by \citet{Oklopcic18}.
 Neglecting the tidal gravity term, we obtain the original sonic point solution in Equation~(\ref{sonic}), but the general solution behaves differently:

 where $M_1$ is further defined as:

 and $v_\mathrm{K} = \sqrt{GM_\star/a}$ is the Keplerian velocity.
 Equation~(\ref{newsonic}) agrees with Equation~(\ref{sonic}) in the limit of large sound speed, but the crucial point here is to consider the case where the sound speed is very small, corresponding to cold outflows.
 Whereas the original sonic point solution would have these outflows fall outside the Roche radius, in this limit $M_1 = M_\mathrm{p}/2$, and substitution into Equation~(\ref{newsonic}) yields $R_\mathrm{s} = R_\mathrm{Roche}$.
+A similar result is obtained in Appendix~C of \citet{Tang20}.

 Therefore, when the sonic point in our original models (which neglected the tidal gravity term) began to venture outside the Roche lobe, it meant that our model was not providing an adequate representation of the density and velocity profiles, which are dominated by the stellar gravity.
 In general, Equation~(\ref{m1}) shows that stellar gravity begins to dominate the outflow behavior when: